Battleframes and Leveling

 - Bodysuit Pattern – Select a pattern for the bodysuit you wear underneath your Battleframe.

 - Decals – Choose from an ever-expanding library of images to adorn on your Battleframe.

 Certain elements of your Battleframe’s appearance, like armor patterns and decals, can be moved around using the arrow layout that appears when you select an element.
 You can also increase or decrease the size of certain elements, as well as rotate them to your liking.

 New You stations allow you to customize the physical appearance of your character by offering different hairstyles and colors, eye colors, facial hair styles, etc. The New You station is also the location you go to in order to equip the different masks, hats, and other wearable items you’ve purchased or acquired.

 Activate the New You station by pressing E (by default).
+You can also access the New You interface from the Battleframe Garage.
 Once you’re in the New You menu, you will be presented with a list of the different categories of items you can change.
 Click on any of the categories to be presented with a list of the available items that fit in that category.

 If you don’t already own an item, you can preview what it will look like the in New You before buying it, allowing you to make sure that an item you’re thinking about getting goes together with the rest of your cosmetics.